photonstorm/lazer/worklog.md

 Created a new CheckMatrix function to validate you've actually passed in a proper matrix.
 RotateMatrix and MatrixToString both now use this check as well.

+Added Array RotateLeft and RotateRight to allow you to cycle array elements and created 4 tests.
+Added new argument 'total' to each which lets you run the rotation multiple times.

+Finished final Array Utils: NumberArray and NumberArrayStep.

 ### 21st November 2015

 SetPixels now takes an ImageData offset for the x,y dirty rect placement.
 Added Vec2.setTo.